Positive-LLC/pg-agent-coach/README.md

 ┌─────────────────────────────────────────────────────────────┐
 │  Your Claude Code Session                                   │
 │                                                             │
-│  wow-moment skill (monitors 24/7)                           │
+│  Claude responds to you                                     │
 │         │                                                   │
+│         ▼                                                   │
+│  Stop hook fires → reminds Claude to check for wow moments  │ │         │                                                   │
-│         ▼ (detects intensive collaboration)                 │
+│         ▼ (Claude evaluates the exchange)                   │
-│  /show-ropes command                                        │
+│  If wow moment detected → /show-ropes command               │
 │         │                                                   │
 │         ▼ (extracts insights)                               │
 │  knowledge-extractor agent                                  │